-The Criminal Justice Alliance (CJA) has published a briefing looking at the impact of COVID-19 on people with protected characteristics across the criminal justice system.
+The CJA has published a briefing looking at the impact of COVID-19 on people with protected characteristics across the criminal justice system.

 There is strong evidence that people with protected characteristics suffer worse outcomes within the criminal justice system.
 It is unsurprising that at this time of national crisis, some groups of people have been impacted more severely than others.
 Although progress has been made to reduce the impact of COVID-19 on such groups, the government must go further and faster.